 Sometimes, amidst the calling of specialists, the answering of questions for patients or families who come to my desk, the to-ing and fro-ing of patients for tests, or to their rooms on the floors if they’re admitted, there is a genuine emergency.
 In addition to STAT orders to enter, doctors may need to be put in touch with specialists at downtown hospitals via Criticall.

 While the physician and nurses are busy stabilizing a patient or saving a life, the decision may be made to transfer the patient out.
-Then there is an ambulance or ORNGE helicopter or land transport to arrange, patient information and a chart to prepare to send along, and a CD of diagnostic tests to get.
+Then there is an ambulance or ORNGE helicopter or land transport to arrange, preparation of patient information and a chart to send along, and a CD of diagnostic tests to get.
 There may be phone calls to and from the ORNGE dispatcher.
 Finally, once the patient leaves by EMS, or the ORNGE team arrives, the department starts to feel calm again.
-Except when we have more than one emergency at a time.
+Except when there are two emergencies at once.

-We do have lovely times at work though, and when you see us chatting or sharing a laugh while you’re waiting, please know that you are still being looked after.
-There are many reasons why it’s possible to share a minute or two of camaraderie, but it’s never at the expense of patient care.
+We do have lovely times at work, though, and when you see us chatting or sharing a laugh while you’re waiting, please know that you are still being looked after.
+There are many reasons why it’s possible to share a few minutes of camaraderie, but it’s never at the expense of patient care.

-Sometimes the quietness is measured in minutes, sometimes it’s hours, but always there’s a feeling of looking over your shoulder, wondering what’s about to come in.
-And that’s the beauty of working in this department, and of being a small cog in this well-oiled machine.
-I don’t like that some people are critically ill, but I do love watching the professionals around me literally spring into action to care for them, and I love the small part I play in the whole thing.
+Sometimes, the quietness is measured in minutes, sometimes hours, but always, there’s a feeling of looking over your shoulder, wondering what’s about to come in.
+And that’s the beauty of working in this department and being a small cog in this well-oiled machine.
+I don’t like that some people are critically ill, but I do love watching the professionals around me spring into action to care for them, and I love the small part I play in the whole thing.

 So, there you have it.
 Now you know a tiny bit of what I do each time I go to work.
 You know why I enjoy being there, and I hope you have a small understanding of what a great team I have the privilege of supporting.